appacitive/builder-docs/server/javascript/getting-started/installation/index.md

 Your app will be used by a real-life human being; this person is represented by the Current User.
 It would be bothersome if the user had to log in every time they open your app.

 Thus, whenever you initialize your app, the sdk will set the user session and current user if available by default.
-For more info on current user you can refer this <a  target="_blank" href="/javascript/users/guides.html#current-user">guide <i class="glyphicon glyphicon-share-alt"></i></a>.
+For more info on current user you can refer this <a  target="_blank" href="/javascript/users/guides.html#current-user">guide</a>.